substrate-system/bab-ts/README.md

 console.log('Root digest (share this):', rootDigest.toHex())

-// Prepare to stream chunks with their metadata
+// Stream each chunk with its metadata for (const chunk of chunks) {
+    // IRL, you would send this over the network
-// The light version excludes the chunk data and chunk label,
+    // The chunk includes both data and verification metadata sendToDownloader({
-// because they're not needed for verification const chunksToStream = chunks.map(chunk => ({
-    chunkIndex: chunk.chunkIndex,
+        index: chunk.chunkIndex,
         data: chunk.chunkData,
-    // Use the lighten method to extract only verification metadata
-    metadata: buildVerificationMetadata.lighten(chunk)
-}))

-// Stream each chunk with metadata for (const { chunkIndex, chunkData, metadata } of chunksToStream) {
-    // IRL, you would send this over the network
-    // The metadata is sent WITH each chunk sendToDownloader({
-        index: chunkIndex,
-        data: chunkData,
-        metadata: metadata  // siblingLabels, directions, lengths
+        // Metadata includes siblingLabels, siblingDirections, and mergeLengths
+        metadata: chunk
     })
 }
 ```